mmatyas/pegasus-docs/docs/themes/example-simple-ch2.md

 ### Collection logo

-Lets's add the collection's logo to the panel.
+Lets add the collection's logo to the panel.
 First you'll need a bunch of game system logo images.
 I've borrowed them from EmulationStation (original: Nils Bonenberger, CC-BY-NC-SA), except the RetroPie logo (original: Florian Müller, CC-BY-NC-SA).
 You can get them [here](https://github.com/mmatyas/pegasus-frontend/releases/download/alpha1/logos.zip).
 The file names match the system names from EmulationStation.
 Simply create a new directory inside your theme's folder, eg. `assets`, and extract them there.

 After that, I add an Image element inside the `menu` Rectangle: